 Why is Folic acid bad?

-So many people are taught that taking an excess of water soluble vitamins isn’t a bad thing.
+So many people are taught that taking an excess of water-soluble vitamins isn’t a bad thing.
 This is because it will just be excreted in the urine if not needed.
 This is not the case with folic acid.
-If a person cannot process folic acid into usable folate, the folic acid ends up in the blood stream where it hogs the receptor cites on cells where folate is needed (source).
+If a person cannot process folic acid into usable folate, the folic acid ends up in the bloodstream where it hogs the receptor sites on cells where folate is needed (source).

-When unusable folic acid is taking up the receptor cites where real folate is needed, a folate deficiency occurs and the following can happen:
+When unusable folic acid is taking up the receptor sites where real folate is needed, a folate deficiency occurs and the following can happen:

 - Neural tube defects